Fully dedicated to Excipient Characterization

 Reverse Engineering and Beyond

-Our experience in excipient characterization enable us not only to identify and quantify individual excipients in a drug product (deformulation) but also to reveal and compare hidden excipient properties like the presence of potential reactive impurities or functional groups, degradation products and related substances, just like molecular weight distributions, degree of substitution, substituent distribution, monomer ratio and many other featured characteristics.
+Our experience in excipient characterization enables us not only to identify and quantify individual excipients in a drug product (deformulation) but also to reveal and compare hidden excipient properties like the presence of potential reactive impurities or functional groups, degradation products and related substances, just like molecular weight distributions, degree of substitution, substituent distribution, monomer ratio and many other featured characteristics.

 Hands-on troubleshooting services and solutions